MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-add-a-drag-and-drop-handler.md

     ```

 ##  <a name="mouseActions"></a> Using Mouse Actions: Dragging Compartment Items
- You can write a handler that intercepts mouse actions on a shape’s fields.
+ You can write a handler that intercepts mouse actions on a shape's fields.
 The following example lets the user re-order the items in a compartment by dragging with the mouse.

  To build this example, create a solution by using the **Class Diagrams** solution template.
 Add a code file and add the following code.
 Adjust the namespace to be the same as your own.